bingb0t5/im-in/README.md

 - browse public activities on `/calendar`
 - open `/events/:slug`
 - RSVP directly as a signed-in user or guest
-- if host approval is enabled, submit a join request and wait for host review
+- if host approval is enabled, submit a join request and appear in `Going` as `Pending host approval` until host review
 - if full, join the waitlist when allowed
 - optionally add another person
 - optionally mark "thinking about it"